Professors Anklam, Artigue, Coronell, Hariri, Henthorn, McClellan, Nolte, Sauer, and Serbezov.

 The mathematics of process dynamics, control system design, Laplace transforms, feedback control theory, characteristics of control elements, stability criteria, and frequency response.
 The course at times uses a personalized system of instruction format.

-CHE 441 Polymer Engineering 4R-0L-4C F Pre: CHE 404 or concurrent registration in CHE 404 or consent of instructor
+CHE 441 Polymer Engineering 4R-0L-4C F Pre: CHE 404 or concurrent registration, and CHEM 251, or consent of instructor

 Interrelation of polymer structure, properties and processing.
 Polymerization kinetics.
 Methods for molecular weight determination.
 Fabrication and processing of thermoplastic and thermosetting materials.
 Student projects.